rnfein/graphite-pager/README.md

 # Configuration of Alerts

 Configuration of alerts is handled by a YAML file.
+This can be verified with

+    `graphite-pager verfify --config=config.yml`

+If it's invalid graphite-pager will likely crash.

 ## Documentation url